CSC207-UofT/course-project-xep-cgamerzx/phase1/design_document.md

 We followed clean archictecture by using the same SOLID design principle structure from phase 0.
 We have entities for hotel objects, use case managers for to manage things like rooms, hotels, beds, amentities, and more.
 Within our activities, we use several usecase classes to fetch and output data.
 In phase 1, we also implemented a new database structure that used android rooms library to save data and query with SQLite.
 We followed clean architecture here by using a database access object interfaces, which required certain methods the use case managers.
 This structure allowed us to use the database methods within the usecase classes by and not break SOLID structure because we used interfaces instead of calling the database directly.

 ## Packaging Strategies/Code Organization
 We packaged our code using the "by component method".
-We packaged by what made sense to us, and structured it in a way that controllers (activities) have their own packages, and within them, adapters and models are there as well.
-We also have a storage package, that holds anything saves and creates data.
+We packaged by what made sense to us, and structured it in a way that controllers (activities) have their own packages, and within them, adapters and models.
+We also have a storage package, that holds data and also saves and creates data.
 For example, we have our managers here, data access objects, and file read write classes in their own respective packages.

 ## Design Patterns
 ### Data Access Object Pattern